mdn/yari/deployer/README.md

 ## Analyze PR builds

-When you built files you can analyze those built files to produce a Markdown comment that you can post as a PR issue comment.
+When you've built files you can analyze those built files to produce a Markdown comment that you can post as a PR issue comment.
 To do that, run:

 ```sh
 poetry run deployer analyze-pr-build ../client/build
 ```

-But the actions is by various optional options.
+But the actions are controlled by various options.
 You can mix and match these:

 ### `--analyze-flaws`